papis/papis/doc/source/default-settings.rst

 .. papis-config:: add-file-name

-    Same as ``add-name``, but for files, not folders.
+    Same as ``add-folder-name``, but for files, not folders.
 If it is not set, the names of the files will be cleaned and taken `as-is`.

 .. papis-config:: add-interactive